Ericson2314/rust-papers/README.md

 Lifetime,      'a ::= '\'static' | LifetimeLocal | LifetimeParam
 ```

-As a first approximation, continuation types will be extended to include the set of liftimes the node inhabits, hereafter called the "active lifetimes".
+As a first approximation, continuation types will be extended to include the set of lifetimes the node inhabits, hereafter called the "active lifetimes".
 ```
 LifetimeContext, LC ::= Lifetime*
 NodeType,        ¬T ::= ¬(LValueContext; LifetimeContext)